 Filip Milačić is senior researcher at the Friedrich Ebert Foundation’s (FES) Office ‘Democracy of the Future’, visiting professor at the Central European University (CEU), and research affiliate at CEU’s Democracy Institute.
 Previously, he worked for the Organization for Security and Co-operation in Europe (OSCE).
 He also held visiting scholar positions at the Institute for Human Sciences (IWM) and MacMillan Center, Yale University.
 He contributed articles to Falter, Neue Zürcher Zeitung, Aftonbladet, Euractiv, and Social Europe.

-Ivan Vejvoda, IWM Permanent Fellow, will moderate the discussion.
+Ivan Vejvoda, IWM Permanent Fellow, moderated the discussion.